Invest in Rental Property

 You’ll have the option to choose your portfolio strategy as soon as you make your first investment with Fundrise.
 Once you’ve chosen your investment plan, Fundrise allocates your funds across a diversified portfolio of residential and commercial properties.

 If you’d prefer a more hands-on approach, consider Fundrise Pro.
-For $10/month (or $99/year), you’ll unlock:
+For $10/month (or $99/year) with a 30-day free trial, you’ll unlock:

-• Curated content from Wall Street Journal.
+• Exclusive content from Wall Street Journal and other leading news sites.

 With Fundrise and Fundrise Pro, you can choose between a simplified investment experience or a more personal approach, ensuring you can invest in a way that aligns with your preferences and financial goals.